rahuljha/rahuljha.github.io/_posts/2026-07-22-new-ab-test?-call-my-agent.markdown

 A/B testing is the standard way to establish whether a product change actually works: split users into two groups, show one the current experience and the other the proposed change, and compare some outcome metric between the two.
 This works well, but it is slow.
 You need a finished implementation, a live rollout, real users exposed to something unproven, and then a multi-week wait before the metric accrues.

-With the recent advances in LLM, a new research stream has started around whether this loop can be shortened by simulating the test first, using AI agents that stand in for real users and interact with the proposed change before it ever goes live.
+With the recent advances in LLMs, a new research stream has started around whether this loop can be shortened by simulating the test first, using AI agents that stand in for real users and interact with the proposed change before it ever goes live.
 To be able to do this, the agent needs to be able to interact with whatever canvas is being tested, and should represent the user population faithfully.

 Here I cover the main concerns in the design of these agents and how recent papers have tackled it.